cloudback/docs/content/posts/onedrive.md

 tags: ["News", "Release notes"]
 date: 2021-06-14
 categories: ["News", "Release notes"]
+description: Store GitHub backups with Microsoft OneDrive and Cloudback
 ---

 Cloudback provides an easy way to store GitHub repository backups in various storages.
 And today, we are delighted to announce the support of new storage - Microsoft OneDrive.